Tummy Tuck Articles 8

 Postoperative Management in Tummy Tuck

-Generally, one or two drains are placed after a standard tummy tuck.
+Generally, one drain is placed after a standard tummy tuck.
 A standard operative abdominal binder provides compression to decrease seroma formation and maximize contouring results.
 It is imperative that the patient ambulate early and often after surgery to reduce complications including deep venous thrombosis (blood clots in legs) and pulmonary embolus (blood clot that travels to the lungs).

 Most Common Complications in Tummy Tuck